Elliot Rodger: Later life

-By age 18, Rodger had ceased his mental health treatment and refused to take his prescribed medication.
+By age 18, Rodger had ceased his mental health treatment and refused to take prescribed medication.
+Tensions continued to escalate between Rodger and his stepmother, and he was soon ejected from his father's house.
 He held his parents responsible for his lack of wealth, blaming his mother for not marrying a wealthier man for his benefit and his father for using his money to produce Oh My God.
-Rodger enrolled at Los Angeles Pierce College but soon left after seeing too many happy couples, causing him feelings of anger.
+Rodger enrolled at Los Angeles Pierce College, but dropped out shortly after.

 Despite his mother's encouragement to seek employment, Rodger spent his time frequently wandering around her house or reading at a bookstore, hoping to find friends.
 Later, he would sit alone in cafés, hoping for any woman to approach him.
 Rodger's parents worried about his direction in life and offered him help to find work, but Rodger deemed many jobs suggested to him to be "beneath him".
-Rodger's father referred him to one of his friends, and Rodger worked in construction for a time.
-When his half-brother began to show signs of sociability despite his own social disadvantages at that age, Rodger grew envious but enjoyed his company nonetheless.
+Rodger's father referred him to his friend Karl Champley for construction work, and Rodger worked in construction for a time.
+Rodger felt jealous of what he perceived as his half-brother's growing popularity, but still enjoyed his company, claiming he was one of the few people who treated him with "respect and adoration".

 Rodger soon enrolled at Moorpark College, attracted by its smaller size and appealing aesthetics.
 He was hopeful at the prospect of meeting blonde women and showing a potential girlfriend around his new campus.
-Rodger quickly experienced feelings of loneliness and unhappiness at Moorpark, and developing feelings of envy towards a couple in one of his classes.
+Rodger quickly experienced feelings of loneliness and unhappiness at Moorpark, and developed feelings of envy towards a couple in one of his classes.
 His discomfort was exacerbated by his social anxiety, particularly when he was called upon by a professor.
 Rodger dropped out of Moorpark after completing a year.

-Rodger took comfort in the knowledge his best friend, whom he had known since childhood, was also a virgin, but could not understand why his friend was not angry with women, as he was.
-Seeing his friend as weak, Rodger eventually revealed his thoughts of taking over the world and killing people.
-Their friendship grew strained and Rodger's friend began to distance himself.
-Rodger shared his disturbing fantasies with other friends, which led those friends to also distance themselves.
+Rodger took comfort in the knowledge that his best friend, whom he had known since childhood, was also a virgin, but could not understand why his friend was not angry with women, as he was.
+Seeing his friend as weak, Rodger eventually confessed to him his thoughts of taking over the world and killing people.
+Their friendship grew strained, and Rodger's friend began to distance himself from Rodger.
+Another friend later noticed Rodger's behavior and reached out to Li Chin, who told him that Rodger was already receiving treatment.